American University Parking Policy

 - If a resident student acquires a car at any time during the academic year, the car must be registered with the Parking and Traffic Services Office and a parking permit must be purchased for that vehicle.

 - Resident students may have only one vehicle on campus and shall only be issued one parking permit.
-If a resident student replaces their vehicle with another vehicle during the academic year or summer session, the student must visit the Parking and Traffic Services Office to return the original permit and obtain an updated permit at no charge.
+If a resident student replaces their vehicle with another vehicle during the academic year or summer session, the student must return the original permit and obtain an updated permit at no charge.

-- Resident students who have a parking permit and whose student status changes from resident to commuter during the academic year must promptly notify the Parking and Traffic Services Office of their status change in order to update their permit to reflect their new status.
+- Resident students who have a parking permit and whose student status changes from resident to commuter during the academic year must promptly notify the Parking and Traffic Services Office of his/her status change in order to update the permit to reflect the new status.
 Such a permit changeover is free of charge if the student returns the original permit.

-- Freshman resident students are not permitted to have cars on University property or in the neighborhood surrounding the University's main campus, Tenley campus and/or Washington College of Law.
+- Freshman resident students are not permitted to have cars on University property or in the neighborhood surrounding the University's main campus or Washington College of Law.
 Any exceptions must been processed through the Dean of Students' Office.

 A "commuter student" is any student living in a non-University owned or leased property.
 Permits are available to commuter students with the following conditions and restrictions:

 - Commuter Student Permits are available for the duration of the academic year only.
-Commuter Students taking classes during the summer semester must purchase a Summer Semester parking permit, available at the posted summer parking rate.
+A Summer Semester permit is available for students taking classes during that time.

-- All full-time and part-time commuter students driving to campus between 8:00 am and 5:00 pm Monday through Friday must register their vehicle with the University and purchase a commuter student permit or pay for parking using the Pay-As-You-Go machines.
+- All full-time and part-time commuter students driving to campus between 8 a.m. and 5 p.m., Monday through Friday must register their vehicle with the University and purchase a commuter student permit, or pay for parking using the Pay-As-You-Go machines.
 Parking permits are issued to individuals and their respective vehicles and may not be transferred to another individual and/or vehicle.
-The permit allows commuter students to park at all times during the week and weekend in the Nebraska Avenue Lot and Katzen Arts Center Garage.
+The permit allows commuter students to park at all times during the week and weekend in the Nebraska Avenue Parking Lot and Katzen Arts Center Garage.

-- Commuter students who have already purchased a permit from the University may register an additional vehicle at no extra cost as long as it is registered in the same name or the same address.
+- Commuter students who have already purchased a permit from the University may register an additional vehicle at no extra cost as long as said vehicle is registered in the same name or the same address.
 A hang tag will be issued and valid for both vehicles.
+If a sticker permit has already been issued, it must be returned to the Parking and Traffic Services Office before a hang tag can be issued.

 - In accordance with the University's "Good Neighbor" policy, students acknowledge that they must park on campus property, in a manner consistent with the AU parking regulations, when conducting business at AU.
 Failure to park on campus constitutes a breach of AU parking policies and shall result in the issuance of a citation to the vehicle in violation.